If you are thinking about joining some birding tours in Costa Blanca, this trip report might interest you.

 We offer two different birding tours Costa Blanca: El Hondo de Elche and Salinas de Santa Pola and Pego Marshes and forest birds.
 However, if you are keen in natural history, I would recommed you to read these articles about orchids, butterflies and dragonflies in Valencia.

 It is 9:00 and I am picking up Pete, his wife and another nice couple from Denia.
 Five minutes after picking them, we drive down hill and hear the call of a Wryneck.

 I phone to my colleague Emilio who is ringing in the Marshes.
 He is one of the member of the ringing group I belong to.
-We (Pit-Roig Group) ring every day during August and September in order to study the post-breeding migration and the importance of the coastal wetlands in Spain.
-Emilio tells me that he has a Bluethroat and a Reed Warbler in his hands!, so we drive off to the bird ringing station.
+We (Pit-Roig Group) ring birds every day during August and September in order to study the post-breeding migration and the importance of the coastal wetlands in Spain.
+Emilio tells me that he has a Bluethroat and a Reed Warbler in his hands!
+So we drive off to the bird ringing station.

 After releasing the bird, we drive around the marshes watching interesting birds such as Hoopoe, Kingfisher, Common Sand, lots of Whinchats, Little ringed Plover, Crested Lark, Fan-tailed and Great Reed Warbler among other.
 The sun is up and temperatures are increasing, so we move to Pego to have some refreshments.

 After that, we drive to the Alcoy mountains in search of the Griffon Vultures and other forest species.
 Firstly, we stop under a Aleppo Pine to have lunch.
 Up in the tree we see a short-toed Treecreeper, Coal and Crested Tit flying around.